da4asandbox/modules-css/module-2/README.md

 ## Schedule: {#schedule}

->```We might think about different URL / subfolder conventions.
-Ex. /historicizing-data/ is the main folder and overview page for the module, then we could have /historicizing-data/day-1/ as the URL to lesson plan for Day 2.1```
+>`CB:We might think about different URL / subfolder conventions.
+Ex. /historicizing-data/ is the main folder and overview page for the module, then we could have /historicizing-data/day-1/ as the URL to lesson plan for Day 2.1`

 - [Day 2.1: Data Histories](/module-2/2-1/)
 - [Day 2.2: Slavery and Data](/module-2/2-2/)